 ENG 241.
 The Art of Rhetoric.
-3.
+(3 semester hours)

 This course will introduce students to the art of rhetoric by focusing on its classical beginnings in the works of Aristotle, Plato, Socrates, and the Sophists.
 Students will learn basic rhetorical principles and apply those principles through writing and oral presentation.
+Prerequisite: WRT 102.

 ENG 305.
 Study of a Genre.
-3.
+(3 semester hours)

 Study of one the major genres (fiction, poetry, or drama).
+Prerequisite: WRT 102.